YurashB/demoWithTests/README.md

 # Spring REST demo app

-Spring Rest demo backend application for employee managment with different technologies
+Spring Rest demo backend application for employee management with different technologies

 ## What's inside
 This project is based on the Spring Boot and uses these technologies:
-- Framework: Spring 5 (SpringBoot 2, Spring Test, Spring Data)
+- Framework: Spring 5 (Spring Boot 2, Spring Test, Spring Data)
 - DB: PostgreSQL, Flyway
 - Other: MapStruct, OpenApi, Lombok, Docker

 ## Getting Started
-To start service you need JDK 11 and PostgreSQL installed.
-Than configure the foloving
+To start service, you need JDK 11 and PostgreSQL installed.
+Than configure thefollowing

 ### PostgreSQL configuration
-Configire PostgreSQL with your settings in application.yml:
+Configure PostgreSQL with your settings in application.yml:
 ```
   datasource:
     driver-class-name: org.postgresql.Driver